Yazmak User Manual

 The Find window can be accessed in the Edit menu or by pressing Ctrl+F. Pressing the Enter key in the Find box will trigger the Find button.
 The search performed is optionally case-sensitive, and the number of results is displayed in the Find window.
 The Next button will iterate through each result.
 Only the selected tab can be searched; the selected tab can be changed while the Find window is open.

 The Tools menu contains utilties to manipulate text in the current tab.
 Replace and Remove will open separate dialog boxes, and if any text is selected, it will automatically appear in the dialog.
 Both operations are case-sensitive.
-Reverse, Capitalize, and Lowercase will execute immediately on the selected text, or the current tab if no text is selected.
+Reverse, Uppercase, and Lowercase will execute immediately on the selected text, or the entire text of the current tab if none is selected.
+Insert File will insert all text from the selected file at the caret position in the input box.
+If any text is selected, it will be overwritten with the text from the file.

 All menu items have an associated keyboard shortcut underlined when the Alt key is pressed besides the shortcut keys listed in this file.